FreeRADIUS/eap-arpa/draft-dekok-emu-eap-arpa.md

 different case can be considered to be different, this registry is made simpler by requiring case-insensitivity.

-Identifiers and prefixes should be short.
-The NAIs created from these prefixes will generally be sent in a RADIUS packet in the User-Name attribute ({{RFC2865}} Section 5.1).
+Entries in the registry shuld be short.
+NAIs defined here will generally be sent in a RADIUS packet in the User-Name attribute ({{RFC2865}} Section 5.1).
 That specification recommends that implementations should support User-Names of at least 63 octets.
-NAI length considerations are further discussed in {{RFC7542}} Section 2.3, and any allocations need to take those limitations into consideration.
+NAI length considerations are further discussed in {{RFC7542}} Section 2.3, and any allocations in this registry needs to take those limitations into consideration.

 Implementations are likely to support a total NAI length of 63 octets.
 Lengths between 63 and 253 octets may work.
 Lengths of 254 octets or